Meet the Team

 Tracy Nakanwagi

-I thank the Almighty for enabling us extend love to others and I feel blessed being part of Leah Charity Foundation
+In 2020, we encountered challenges due to COVID-19, which hindered our goals as time at school shortened.
+I thank the Almighty for allowing us to extend love to others, and I feel blessed to be part of the Leah Charity Foundation.